Pledging AKA Sorority Out of College

-Becoming a member of a sorority after college requires you to use many of the same basic strategies that you would have used as an undergraduate.
+Becoming a member of a Greek sorority after college requires you to use many of the same basic strategies that you would have used as an undergraduate.
 The main difference is, once college has been completed, membership can often only be obtained through a graduate chapter of a sorority.
 Those interested in becoming members of Alpha Kappa Alpha Sorority have to be invited to join the organization.
 It is considered uncouth to solicit an invitation; however, there are several ways to demonstrate interest to the organization.
+While some Greek life sororities and fraternities look at grades and GPA for the new members in their rush membership intake process, there are other aspects, like community service and legacy candidates, that can influence their choice.

 Stay informed of your local graduate chapter's various events.
 Check online for a calendar of events of the local AKA chapter you are interested in joining.
 Sorority members attend and host social, educational and cultural events, including many that are open to the public.